rajurai/ProjectMyGit/compute.md

 METHOD  |  URI                        |DESCRIPTION
 --------|---------------------------- |-------------
-DELETE  | /servers/name               |Delete servers
+DELETE  | /servers/<server_name>      |Delete servers

 <p>
-It delete the server information whose id we passed in URI.
+It deletes a server matching with the name we pass in URI.
 </p>

 <p><b>Normal response codes</b>: